-Diana woollen overpants, made of soft merino wool, are suitable even for small children.
-The high knitted waistband stops leaks and keeps baby’s tummy warm, helping to keep baby warm all over.
+Disana merino wool over-pants with a high knitted waistband stops leaks and keeps baby’s tummy warm, helping to keep baby warm all over.

 The breathability, absorbency, and self-cleaning properties of wool make it a great cloth diaper cover.
 They are natural alternatives to plastic, non-breathable diaper covers; thus helping with less diaper rash.
 Wool is an excellent solution for heavy wetters and nighttime diapering.
-They can also be used as clothing; as pants, shorts or covers over a diaper.
+They are even suitable for small children and can be used as pants or shorts.

 Lanolin, the natural oil in sheep wool, is moisture repellant and is what makes the wool antibacterial.
 The lanolin is slightly acidic which neutralizes the alkalinity of urine.
-The lanolin and self-cleaning properties of the wool allow wool diaper covers to be worn, hung inside out to dry, and re-used many times before washing.
+The lanolin and self-cleaning properties of the wool allow wool diaper covers to be worn, hung inside out to dry, are hygienically clean and can be re-used many times before washing.

 Re-lanolizing is needed when the wool starts smelling “not so fresh” or if it starts to leak.
 Depending on the frequency of use, the amount of lanolin in the wool, and whether it is soiled from wear, this can be anywhere from 1-4 weeks between washings.
 The diaper covers can also be a bit felted as it makes the wool more leak-proof, however, felting also means that the cover has less elasticity or stretch.